You fight til' the end

 OK K.O.!
 Let's Be Heroes is a Cartoon Network series created by Ian Jones-Quartey, formerly co-executive producer for Steven Universe, also known for his work on Adventure Time and Bravest Warriors.
 Jones-Quartey even uses this series as the Grand Finale of his infamously abandoned RPG World webcomic in one episode.

-Set in the year 201X In a World... populated entirely by the kind of characters you'd find in manga and old-school fighting games, a fierce battle rages on two sides of the road on Route 175: the villainous Box More, created by Lord Boxman to sell weapons to ne'er-do-wells, and the righteous Lakewood Plaza, a strip mall of ragtag heroes that combat Box More's petty schemes.
-Among the residents of Lakewood Plaza are the staff of the hero supply shop/convenience store Gar's Bodega: K.O., an energetic young boy determined to prove himself as the world's greatest hero, Radicles, an apathetic, narcissistic alien, and Enid, a levelheaded big sister-like employee.
+Set in the year 201X, In a World populated entirely by the kind of characters you'd find in trading cards and old-school fighting games, a fierce battle rages on two sides of the road on Route 175: the villainous Box More, created by Lord Boxman to sell weapons to ne'er-do-wells, and the righteous Lakewood Plaza, a strip mall of ragtag heroes that combat Box More's petty schemes.
+Among the residents of Lakewood Plaza are the staff of the hero supply shop/convenience store Gar's Bodega: K.O., an energetic young boy determined to prove himself as the world's greatest hero, Radicles, an apathetic, narcissistic alien, and Enid, their levelheaded sister figure.

-Originally just Lakewood Plaza Turbo, a short that premiered as one of Cartoon Network's minisodes, it was expanded into a series of shorts and an app game with the name changed to OK K.O.!.
-The minisodes were animated by various studios, including Masaaki Yuasa's Science SARU, Studio Yotta, Moi Animation/Mua Film, and Powerhouse Animation.
-In August 2017, it premiered as a full-length series on the network, with animation studios alternating between Digital eMation and Sunmin Animation.
+Originally Lakewood Plaza Turbo, a short that premiered as one of Cartoon Network's minisodes, it was expanded into a series of shorts and an app game with the name now changed to OK K.O.!
+Let's Be Heroes.
+The minisodes were animated by various studios, including Science SARU, Studio Yotta, Moi Animation/Mua Film, and Powerhouse Animation Studios.
+On August 1, 2017, it premiered as a full-length series on the network, with Studio TRIGGER providing the storyboards for the opening sequence and animation production duties alternating between Digital eMation and Sunmin Animation.

 Has a Best Episode Crowner.